mite-standard/mite_data/README.md

 - File is release-ready (correct status, accession not one of [reserved](mite_data/reserved_accessions.json))
 - No duplicates (based on shared GenPept and UniProt IDs)
 - Validation checks of `mite_extras` pass
-- Validate if all database Ids are correct
+- Check if all database Ids are correct (can be accessed/downloaded)
-- Validate if UniProt and GenPept match each other
+- Check if UniProt and GenPept match each other (using `mite_extras`)
+- If MIBiG ID was specified, check if GenPept ID matches with MIBiG's protein list

 **On push to main**